KeflerExe/DFA-To-Regular-Grammar-C-/README.md

 Line 3: PLC startup status.

--Next there will be a line for each of the states.
+1.Next there will be a line for each of the states.
 Each line will contain the following numbers, separated from each other by white spaces:

   -State identification number.
 The states of the automaton will be represented